 SpeechEasy® fluency program

 The SpeechEasy® is a digital, programmable, in-the-ear auditory feedback device demonstrated to enhance fluency in people who stutter.
-Henry Ford Hospital is currently the only location in Michigan that is completing evaluations, fittings, and training in the use of the device.
+Henry Ford Hospital is currently the only location in southeast Michigan that is completing evaluations, fittings, and training in the use of the device.